Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h4 id="nodes-edges-eliminations">Sparsification.
 Elimination of redundant edges</h4>

-Sparsification is approximating a given graph by a graph with fewer edges.
+Sparsification is an approximation of a given graph by a graph with fewer edges.

 An example is shown in Figure 1 below.